MariaFrancescaRusso/RomeoRussoISS2021/Analisi requisiti.md

 	La gestione del sonar è fornita delle librerie .... della software house.
 	Nel prossimo sprint valuteremo l idea di rendere il sonar un attore indipendente dal robot.

 	The robot component represents the control part of the system.
-To make such a control independent form the particular type of robot to move (virtual, real-mbot, real-nano, etc.) it is opportune to introduce a resource robotSupport.kt working as a robot- facade.
+To make such a control independent form the particular type of robot to move (virtual, real-mbot, real-nano, etc.) it is opportune to introduce a resource robotSupport.kt working as a robot-facade.

 3. **Maitre**
 	**valutare utilizzo di console**